Advice and tips for homeworkers

 Make sure your equipment set up at home is right for you.
 Thinking about your posture and the position of your hands and feet will help prevent back pain and other problems.
-The NHS have some excellent advice on this.

 Take regular active breaks from your desk or table and enjoy a stretch when you do.
 Why not try out some Kettlecise while the kettle boils or try our Strength and Balance exercises?
 Alternatively, find some desk-based stretching routines, like this one, and set reminders for yourself.

 Eating well and staying hydrated throughout the day is important no matter where you work, but don't make your lunch hour all about lunch.
 A lunchtime walk is a perfect way to get your daily exercise and rejuvenate your body and mind for the afternoon ahead.
 If your route has some greenspace, which can reduce stress, even better.
 If it’s a nice day, pack a lunch and eat al fresco.

 Not just to the WiFi but with each other.
 Stay in touch with your colleagues and wider team using email, phone or online messaging Slack and Whatsapp are great ways of keeping in touch with your colleagues, or you could try holding a Zoom meeting.
 There’s no need to sit; encourage colleagues to stand while video conferencing.
 Share pictures of your standing desks or lunchtime walking adventures to inspire others.